Hiroki Uchida: Cerro Porteño PF

-In 2012, Uchida was present with Cerro Porteño Presidente France in 2012 and was part of their squad for the 2013 Primera División Paraguaya season.
+In 2012, Uchida was present with Cerro Porteño Presidente Franco in 2012 and was part of their squad for the 2013 Primera División Paraguaya season.

 Huachipato

 On 21 July 2013, Huachipato reported on their official website that they had signed Uchida for the 2013-14 Primera División Chilena season.
 Uchida's first league appearance for Huachipato came in a 0–1 home defeat against Santiago Wanderers on 27 July 2013.
 Uchida was substituted onto the field in the 77th minute for Carlos Labrin.
 On 8 September, Uchida was in the starting line up and played a full 90 minutes of a first-leg Copa Chile fixture against Concepción, the match ended 0–0.
 Huachipato eventually defeated Concepción on penalties in the second-leg.
 On 12 November, Uchida was again part of the starting line up and played another full 90 minutes in Huachipato's second round Copa Chile fixture away against Deportes Temuco.
 Huachipato went on to win 4–0.
 In the second leg on 19 November, Uchida again played a full 90 times as Huachipato defeated Deportes Temuco 2–0 at home, with an aggregate score line of 6–0.
 Uchida was yellow carded in the 56th minute of the match.
 Uchida's last league appearance for Huachipato was in a 3–2 away victory against Everton on 6 December 2013.
 Uchida was substituted onto the field for Francisco Arrue in the 80th minute.
 Uchida made 8 league appearances in total for Huachipato and 11 appearances in all competitions.